 Their flat foot rack has a 50″ deep footprint, which is 2″ deeper than Rogue’s.
 A previous version of this article I had this rack as weighing 343 lbs.
 As often is the case, the info from Titan was inaccurate and has been corrected to 296 lbs for the 92″ tall model, which is almost exactly the same weight as Rogue.

 Unlike Rogue, besides the 92″ height one Titan has a 82″ (6’10”) height version for fitting under low ceilings.

 For added stability, add the rack extension and set of 8 plate storage pegs to really weigh down that sucker.

-Titan’s tubing size is unique and not compatible with other brands of rack attachments.
-They are sized in millimeters, converting to about 2.95″ square tubing and 11/16″ holes.
+Titan’s tubing size is metric, converting to about 2.95″ square tubing and 11/16″ holes.
+Due to this, some attachments from Rogue and others will fit, while some may not.
 This may not be an issue for you, given that Titan makes a ton of attachments for it.

 (or likely ~230 lbs with necessary features)

 |Possible Issues:||– No Compatibility for Attachments|